simonprickett/local-aircraft-tracker/README.md

 ## Watch the Videos

-The videos for this project can be found on YouTube:
+The videos for this project can be found on YouTube.  **Note that these are old now and refer to the original version of the project which used Redis Stack**:

 * Episode 1: [Project introduction, live coding the radio receiver component](https://www.youtube.com/watch?v=TCTej1uihG4).
 * Episode 2: [Enriching the flight data with the FlightAware API](https://www.youtube.com/watch?v=Qu-_wvSJrdE).